Go Vacation: Gameplay

-Development
+Development and Release

 Go Vacation was announced at the 2011 Electronic Entertainment Expo (E3) as the third entry in the We Ski series.
-Namco Bandai Games began development of the game in 2009, shortly after the release of We Ski & Snowboard because the developers felt they had not given players a "complete sense" of winter in the previous game.
+Bandai Namco Games began development of the game in 2009, shortly after the release of We Ski & Snowboard because the developers felt they had not given players a "complete sense" of winter in the previous game.
 When discussing ways to address this, the developers decided winter alone was not enough; they wanted to depict other seasons.
 Producer Kenya Kobayashi wanted the game to focus on the experience of going on a resort holiday, rather than strictly focusing on the minigames themselves.
-Part of the game's development was outsourced to other companies; the rest was done by Namco Bandai Games staff who had previously worked on the Ridge Racer series.
+Part of the game's development was outsourced to other companies; the rest was done by Bandai Namco Games staff who had previously worked on the Ridge Racer series.
 After realizing the word "vacation" is frequently associated with relaxation, Kenya Kobayashi named the game Go Vacation to clarify that it is a game in which you must be active.

 The resorts were not directly based on any real-life locations, although Kobayashi said the Marine Resort "might be inspired by things you find in Hawaii".
-The developers conducted surveys in America, Europe, and Japan to determine what activities to include in the game.
+The developers conducted surveys in the United States, Europe, and Japan to determine what activities to include in the game.
 The development team included 50 minigames in Go Vacation because most of the game's contemporaries included only 10 to 15 minigames.
 Developing the controls for the game's vehicles felt like "second nature" to the development team due to their experience on the Ridge Racer series.

-Go Vacation was first released for the Wii in 2011, however the exact date of release vary depending on region.
+Go Vacation was released for the Wii in 2011, the exact date of release vary depending on region.
 It released on 11 October in North America, 20 October in Japan, 4 November in Europe, and 17 November in Australia.
+The game was distributed by Nintendo in all PAL region territories.

 It was later ported to the Switch.
 The port released on 27 July 2018 in all regions except for Japan, where it was released on 27 December.

 The soundtrack of Go Vacation consists of both original music, as well as instrumental and vocal arrangements of music from past Namco games.
 Several composers, musicians, and vocal artists worked on the soundtrack for Go Vacation, including Taku Inoue, Norihiko Hibino, Aubrey Ashburn, and Jody Whitesides.
-Go Vacation has had two soundtrack albums released.
+Two soundtrack albums released.
 The first, the officially licensed album Namco Music Saloon, was released on 21 December 2012 by Japanese record label Sweep Records, and includes live instrumentation and vocals.
 The album consists of original arrangements of songs from other Bandai Namco Entertainment titles, including Ridge Racer, Dig Dug, Pac-Man, New Rally-X, and Kotoba no Puzzle: Mojipittan.
-The second, GO VACATION BGM Album, was released by NAMCO SOUNDS digitally on iTunes on 23 March 2013.
+The second, GO VACATION BGM Album, was released by Namco Sounds digitally on iTunes on 23 March 2013.
 This album contains original music composed by Taku Inoue for Go Vacation.
+Some music also returns from We Ski and, while absent from the Go Vacation soundtrack albums, are present on the "We Ski Original Soundtrack" released in 2023.